DataStaxCodeSamples/datastax-risksensitivity-demo/README.md

 This demo uses quite a lot of memory so it is worth setting the MAVEN_OPTS to run maven with more memory

     export MAVEN_OPTS=-Xmx512M

 ## Schema Setup
 Note : This will drop the keyspace and create a new one.
 All existing data will be lost.

 To specify contact points use the contactPoints command line parameter e.g. '-DcontactPoints=192.168.25.100,192.168.25.101' The contact points can take mulitple points in the IP,IP,IP (no spaces).

-Set up the schema
+To create the a multi data center cluster with a standard Cassandra, Analytics and Solr set up run the following

+    mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaSetupMulti"

+To create the a single node cluster with replication factor of 1 for standard localhost setup, run the following

     mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaSetupSingle"

 To run the insert

     mvn clean compile exec:java -Dexec.mainClass="com.heb.finance.analytics.Main" -DstopSize=1000000

 The stopSize property allows us to specify the number of inserts we want to run.